 The height of the walls on either side of the Dick’s sign were increased by 5 feet, making the entryway less prominent and allowing the design to conform to guidelines barring signs from being installed above rooflines, she said.

-The percentage of window in the front from also reduced from 80 percent to 60 percent, with additional windows added to the top of the parapets for aesthetics, Moore said.
+The percentage of window in the front also was reduced from 80 percent to 60 percent, with additional windows added to the top of the parapets for aesthetics, Moore said.

 The application was approved on a 4-2 vote.